karanrn/Brainfuck/README.md

 It prints 'Hello earth!'

 # brainfuck.py
-A kind of interpreter which converts give input into brainfuck code
+A program which converts give input into brainfuck code